Zorro: Toys

 Due to the popularity of the Disney TV series, in 1958, The Topps Company produced an 88-card set featuring stills from that year's movie.
 The cards were rare and became collector's items.
 In the same year, the Louis Marx company released a variety of Zorro toys, such as hats, swords, toy pistols, and a playset, with the Lido company also making plastic figures.

 A major toy line based on the classic Zorro characters, motifs, and styling was released by Italian toy giant Giochi Preziosi, master toy licensees of the property.
 The toy range was developed by Pangea Corporation and released worldwide in 2005.
 It featured action figures in various scales, interactive playsets, and roleplaying items.
 New original characters were also introduced, including Senor Muerte, who served as a foil to Zorro.

 In 2007, Brazilian toymaker Gulliver Toys licensed the rights to Zorro: Generation Z, which was co-developed by BKN and Pangea Corporation.
 The toy range was designed concurrently and in association with the animated program.

-In 2011, U.S.-based collectibles company Triad Toys released a 12-inch Zorro action figure.
+In 2011, US-based collectibles company Triad Toys released a 12-inch Zorro action figure.